conflux-fans/pos-pool/contract/README.md

 * `PoSPool.sol`: The core contract of PoS pool, which is used to manage the user's stake and reward.
 * `PoolManager.sol`: A simple manager contract just stores the pool's address.

-First, deploy the `PoolManager` contract with the following command:
+Step 1.
+Deploy the `PoolManager` contract:

 ```bash
 npx hardhat run scripts/core/01_deploy_poolManager.js --network cfxTestnet
 ```

-After the command runs successfully, you will get the `PoolManager` contract address, and add it to `.env` file as `POOL_MANAGER_ADDRESS`.
+After the command runs successfully, you will see the `PoolManager` contract address in output, and add it to `.env` file as `POOL_MANAGER_ADDRESS`.

-Then deploy the `PoSPool` contract with the following command:
+Step 2.
+Deploy the `PoSPool` contract:

 ```bash
 npx hardhat run scripts/core/02_deploy_pool.js --network cfxTestnet